 Over 95% of TMJ dysfunction (TMD) and TMJ pain are caused by an improper occlusion.
 Bite correction can help to alleviate the symptoms of TMD such as sore jaw, headaches, teeth clenching, and more.

-If you are searching for a dentist in the Manassas, VA, Stafford, VA, Springfield, VA or Woodbridge, VA area that treats TMJ disorders, contact Dr. Joseph Cavallo today.
-Schedule an appointment to learn what the best dental treatments are for you.
+If you are searching for a dentist in the Woodbridge, VA area that treats TMJ disorders, contact Dr. Joseph Cavallo today.
+Give us a call at (703) 490-5888, or request an appointment online today.